Vickythedeveloper/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. Hidden files, display he current dir contents with the hidden files in long format
 5. A sript that displays current dir. contents in long format with users and and hidden files and group IDs displayed numerically
 6. Welcome.
 A script that create a dir. named my_first_directory in tmp
+7. Betty is my fist dir..
+Move the file betty from tmp to tmp/my_first_directory